StackVista/stackstate-docs/getting_started.md

 After setting up an [integration](/stackpacks/integrations/), you can go to the [Explore Mode](/use/stackstate-ui/explore_mode.md) to explore your IT landscape or visit a specific [view](/use/stackstate-ui/views/about_views.md) from your installed StackPacks.

-StackState visualizes components by the layer and domain they are placed in.
+StackState visualizes components in the Topology Perspective by the layer and domain that they are placed in.
 These are logical groupings of components.
 Layers are displayed on the vertical axis.
 Domains are displayed on the horizontal axis.

-You can change which part of the landscape you are viewing \(e.g. layers and domains\) with the [filter options](/use/stackstate-ui/filters.md) on the left-hand side bar, or by [hovering over a component](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu).
+You can change which part of the landscape you are viewing \(e.g. layers and domains\) with the [view filters](/use/stackstate-ui/filters.md) on the left-hand side bar, or by [hovering over a component](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu).

 ➡️ [Learn more about the Topology Perspective](/use/stackstate-ui/perspectives/topology-perspective.md)